 The 4-mile round trip Creamery Meadow Trail to the beach the most popular hike in the park.
 The trail starts near the Molera Ranch House Museum.
-Ater crossing the river the trail runs through a meadow down to Molera Point where the Big Sur River enters the Pacific Ocean.
+After crossing the river, the trail runs through a meadow down to Molera Point, where the Big Sur River enters the Pacific Ocean.

 River Trail.
 Several trails follow the Big Sur River down to the ocean.
-This networks of trails can be accessed from the main parking lot and along Cabrillo Highway.
-On the north side of the river, a trail from Highway 1 leads to the Cooper Cabin.
+These networks of trails can be accessed from the main parking lot and along Cabrillo Highway.
+On the north side of the river, a path from Highway 1 leads to the Cooper Cabin.
 The cabin was built in the mid- the 1850s and is considered the oldest structure in Big Sur.

 Camping Andrew Molera State Park

 Molera Big Sur Horseback Tours offers guided rides on several trails in Andrew Molera State Park.
-The most popular ride is the one-hour beach ride that follows Big Sur River down to the beach.
+The most popular trip is the one-hour beach ride that follows the Big Sur River down to the beach.
 All Horseback tours go to the beach one trail or another.

 Molera Ranch House Museum